-We live an hour from Lancelin and so have made the day trip numerous times.
-One of our favourite things to do in this coastal town is exploring the Lancelin Sand Dunes surrounding the town.
+We live an hour from Lancelin and have made the day trip numerous times.
+One of our favourite things to do in this coastal town is exploring the Lancelin Sand Dunes.

 The beach shacks give Lancelin a distinct holiday vibe, although some are replaced with modern double-storey holiday homes.